-EPY 659 Methods and Measurements in Applied Behavior Analysis 4 SH

-Examines methods and measurement in applied behavior analysis including operational definitions of behavior, distinguishing among measures of behavior, occurrence measurement, measurement of temporal dimensions of behavior, form and strength measurement, measurement of trials to criterion and sampling procedures (i.e., interval recording, time sampling).
+EPY 659 Methods and Measurements in Applied Behavior Analysis 4 SH measurement of temporal dimensions of behavior, form and strength measurement, measurement of trials to criterion and sampling procedures (i.e., interval recording, time sampling).
 Examines evaluation related to the validity and reliability of measurement procedures.
 Considers methods for selection of a measurement system and methods to graph data, and interpret graphed data.
 Examines dependent variables, independent variables, internal validity, and external validity.
 Examines the defining features of single-subject experimental designs including advantages and use.
 Examines rationales for conducting comparative, component, and parametric analyses